The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages

-As far as we know our community is unaware of whether {\em at all} there is some intermediate VPL that is {\em provably in $\ACO$ or provably not in $\ACO$} --- analogous remarks apply to $\ACCO$.

-Our main result states that there is an algorithm that, given a DVPA $A$ correctly outputs either $L(A)\in\ACO$, outputs some $m\geq 2$ such that $\MOD_m$ is constant-depth reducible to $L$ (thus witnessing that $L(A)\not\in\ACO$), or outputs a non-empty disjoint finite union of intermediate VPLs that $L(A)$ is constant-depth equivalent to.
-In the latter case one can moreover effectively compute $k,l\in\N_{>0}$ with $k\not=l$ such that the above-mentioned $\SM_{k,l}$ is constant-depth reducible to $L(A)$.
-We conjecture that either all intermediate VPLs are in $\ACO$ or all are not: note that together with our main result this conjecture implies the existence of an algorithm that can determine if a given visibly pushdown language is in $\ACO$.
-As a corollary of our main result we obtain that in case the input language is a visibly counter language our algorithm can determine if it is in $\ACO$, hence our main result generalizes a result by Krebs et al. stating that it is decidable if a given visibly counter lanugage is in $\ACO$ (when restricted to well-matched words).
+As far as we know the techniques known to our community do not directly suffice to show whether {\em at all} there is some intermediate VPL that is {\em provably in $\ACO$ or provably not in $\ACO$} --- analogous remarks apply to $\ACCO$.
+Our main result states that there is an algorithm that, given a DVPA $A$ correctly outputs exactly one of the following: $L(A)\in\ACO$, some $m\geq 2$ such that $L(A)$ is $\ACCO(m)$-hard (implying that $L(A)\not\in\ACO$), or a non-empty disjoint finite union of intermediate VPLs that $L(A)$ is constant-depth equivalent to.
+In the latter of the three cases one can moreover effectively compute $k,l\in\N_{>0}$ with $k\not=l$ such that the above-mentioned $\SM_{k,l}$ is constant-depth reducible to $L(A)$.
+We conjecture that either all intermediate VPLs are in $\ACO$ or all are not: note that together with our main result this conjecture implies the existence of an algorithm that can effectively determine if a given visibly pushdown language is in $\ACO$.
+As a corollary of our main result we obtain that in case the input language is a visibly counter language our algorithm can effectively determine if it is in $\ACO$, hence our main result generalizes a result by Krebs et al. stating that it is decidable if a given visibly counter lanugage is in $\ACO$ (when restricted to well-matched words).

 For our main result we extensively study $\Ext$-algebras, the syntactic morphisms of VPLs, and make use of Green's relations.

 {\bf Organization.} Our paper is organized as follows.
 We introduce notation and give an overview of our main result in Section~\ref{Section Preliminaries}.
 In Section~\ref{Section Ext Algebras} we first recall general algebraic concepts and then revisit $\Ext$-algebras and their correspondence to visibly pushdown languages.
 Section~\ref{Section Notions} introduces central notions like length-synchronicity and weak length-synchronicity for $\Ext$-algebra morphisms and visibly pushdown languages.
 The proof of our main result is content of Section~\ref{Section Proof Strategy}.
 In Section~\ref{Section Effectiveness} we concern ourselves with the computability of the syntactic $\Ext$-algebra as well as decidability of quasi-aperiodicity and (weak) length-synchronicity.
 We conclude in Section~\ref{Conclusion}.